FlorianMuellerklein/FlorianMuellerklein.github.io/about.md

 ---
 layout: page
 title:
 permalink: /about/
 ---

 I am a graduate student in statistics at the University of Maryland Baltimore County.
-This blog contains tutorials and things that I find interesting.
+This blog mostly contains things related to machine learning that I've done.

 ### Contact me!
 [fmuellerklein@gmail.com](mailto:fmuellerklein@gmail.com)